Combined internal medicine/psychiatry residency training FAQ

 Why complete my med/psych training at UC Davis?

-Whether you apply now or several years from now, this program is an ideal fit for innovative residents with strong leadership skills.
+Our program is an ideal fit for innovative residents with strong leadership skills.
 UC Davis has a long tradition of support for programs that integrate general medicine and psychiatry.
 The internal medicine/psychiatry residency program, family practice/psychiatry residency program, and the psychosomatic fellowship all complement each other and, although different in many ways, share the common goals of providing excellent integrated care for patients and training residents who have interest in this field of medicine.
-Moreover, we are fortunate to have a diverse and talented group of residents in our combined programs and we look forward to steady growth over the next several years.
+Moreover, we are fortunate to have a diverse and talented group of residents in our combined programs and we look forward to continued growth over the next several years.

 How do I apply to the program?